-- Successful completion of 24 hours (minimum) of the M.S. in Environmental Science degree program coursework plus 6 hours of thesis (ENVS 699); - Cumulative graduate grade point average of 3.00 in all CNU courses submitted for graduate credit with no more that two grades of C; - Successful completion of the comprehensive examinations; - Successful presentation and defense of thesis and appropriate number of approved thesis copies to the Office of Graduate Studies by the published deadline; - Presentation of an electronic copy of the thesis to the chair of the committee and the Office of Graduate Studies in an acrobat.pdf format only.
+- Successful completion of 24 hours (minimum) of the M.S. in Environmental Science degree program coursework plus 6 hours of thesis (ENVS 699); - Cumulative graduate grade point average of 3.00 in all CNU courses submitted for graduate credit with no more than two grades of C; - Successful completion of the comprehensive examinations; - Successful presentation and defense of thesis and appropriate number of approved thesis copies to the Graduate Studies office by the published deadline; - Presentation of an electronic copy of the thesis to the chair of the committee and the Graduate Studies office in a pdf format only.